 - successfully complete the general boat licence knowledge test.

 You can book an appointment to undertake the knowledge test and apply for your licence, at a service centre.
-Alternatively, if you've completed the requirements with a Recognised Training Provider (RTP) you can post your application.
+Alternatively, if you've completed the requirements with an Authorised Training Provider (ATP) you can post your application.

 Note: Discounts are available for pensioners.